miltoncerino/jenkins/README.md

 *************************************************************
 *************************************************************
 ```
-### Proceed with the installation, set the new admin credentials as 'admin:admin' and install the suggested plugins
+#### Proceed with the installation, set the new admin credentials as 'admin:admin' and install the suggested plugins
-### Make sure 'jq' is installed and get the plugin list:
+#### Make sure 'jq' is installed and get the plugin list
 `curl -s -k "http://admin:admin@localhost:8080/pluginManager/api/json?depth=1" | jq -r '.plugins[].shortName' | tee plugins.txt`
-### Source
+## SOURCES
 https://technologyconversations.com/2017/06/16/automating-jenkins-docker-setup/